Una Maid en Manhattan

 Una Maid en Manhattan is a Spanish-language American telenovela produced by Telemundo Studios.
 It is based on the 2002 film Maid in Manhattan, starring Jennifer Lopez and Ralph Fiennes.

 Plot

-Una Maid in Manhattan tells the story of Marisa Luján (Litzy), who runs a small hotel in a village in Michoacan.
+Una Maid en Manhattan tells the story of Marisa Luján (Litzy), who runs a small hotel in a village in Michoacan.
 Before the events shown in the show, she falls in love with Victor, an American man who visits Michoacán every year for the Christmas holidays.
 She becomes pregnant with Victor's child.
-She leaves Victor, after finding out he cheated, and moves with her son Lalo, to NY where she works as a maid in Manhattan hotel.
-She meet her Prince Charming Christobal Parker, Whom she fell in love with and their love was unconditional.
-Even if their love was unconditional they had obstacles which they conquered together.
-Sara, childhood friend of Christobal, who lusts for him and will do anything to get Christobal's love, and she may be a problem.
+She leaves Victor, after finding out he cheated, and moves with her son Lalo to New York City, where she works as a maid in Manhattan hotel.
+She meet her Prince Charming Christobal Parker, with who she falls in love with.
+Even if their love was unconditional, they face obstacles which they will have to conquer together.